gabdennis/Data-Analytics-using-SAS/README.md

 # Data-Analytics-using-SAS

-   The goal is to develop a predictive model that estimates the sales revenue of a retail store based on various factors using information from a dataset on kaggle, which will be provided in the link below. https://www.kaggle.com/datasets/tevecsystems/retail-sales-forecasting/data
+   The goal is to develop a predictive model that estimates the sales revenue of a retail store based on various factors using information from a dataset on kaggle, which will be provided in the link below.
+The csv file can also be found in the files folder on this repository. https://www.kaggle.com/datasets/tevecsystems/retail-sales-forecasting/data

 ### Approach to the Analysis